zmon1010/kendo-ui-core/docs/knowledge-base/listview_two_pagers.md

 ## Description

-Your project might require you to add a pager both to the top and the bottom of a Kendo UI ListView.
+I have a ListView with a pager that works great.
+The pager is at the bottom of the ListView, but we want it at both the top AND bottom.

 ## Possible Solution